 At the 2019 Toronto conference, she is teaching on plotting techniques, and also meeting with writers for one-on-one pitches.

 Amanda Sun is a published YA author and proud Nerdfighter.

-At the 2019 Toronto workshop, Amanda is teaching on worldbuilding, and doing critiques for attendees.
+At the 2019 Toronto workshop, Amanda is teaching on how to write awesome middle grade & young adult fiction, and doing critiques for attendees.

 Amanda is the author of the Paper Gods series, a YA Fantasy set in Japan about dangerous drawings coming to life.
 She also wrote HEIR TO THE SKY, which was nominated for the Aurora Award for Best YA Novel of 2016.
 She has contributed to several award-winning anthologies, including the Asian SF/F anthology WHERE THE STARS RISE, STRANGERS AMONG US, THE SUM OF US, TESSERACTS FIFTEEN, and SHADES WITHIN US.